Vice President Mike Pence highlights Minneapolis destruction in wake of George Floyd's killing

 Her story amplified the Trump campaign’s focus on the urban unrest that has rocked Minneapolis and other American cities in the wake of Floyd’s death amid a broader reckoning on racial justice.

-Several other business owners joined Westbrook onstage, each with their own story of frustration with the violence and destruction that wracked the Twin Cities in the days after Floyd’s death.
-Lloyd Drillings owner Thurston Jewelers recalled watching helplessly as looters broke into his store.
+Several other business owners joined Westbrooks onstage, each with their own story of frustration with the violence and destruction that wracked the Twin Cities in the days after Floyd’s death.
+Lloyd Drilling, owner of Thurston Jewelers, recalled watching helplessly as looters broke into his store.
 He called 911 only to be told that police couldn’t respond because they were “basically overwhelmed by the situation.”

 Long Her said he wept when he found that someone had stolen a safe containing $10,000 from his fashion store along University Avenue in St. Paul.